dfrappart/dfrappart.github.io/_posts/2024-09-21-Recording_sessions_with_bastion_premium.markdown

 ## 4. Summary

-So, at last, ession recoridng is available in bastion premium.
+So, at last, session recording is available in bastion premium.

 Currently, the feature remains in preview, making automation a bit less fluid.
 Also, we have to choose between session recording and native client.